Hertingfordbury: The village

-Both Hertingfordbury Park, former residence of the Cowper family, and St Joseph's in the Park, a private primary school, stand to the east of St. Mary's.
+Both Hertingfordbury Park, former residence of the Cowper family, and Hertford Prep, a private primary school, stand to the east of St. Mary's.
 Houses in the village include "Epcombs", a Georgian brick house and "Amores", which stands in a triangle in the centre of the village and is over 500 years old.
 A little to the south of the main village is "Roxford House" on St. Mary's Lane, a Grade II Listed Building, where Austrian composer Joseph Haydn stayed for the summer of 1791.
 The White Horse is a 15th-century Georgian-fronted building that in the past was a staging post for the Reading to Cambridge coach.
 To the north-east of the church is the Old Rectory, formerly home of the Addis family, descendants of William Addis, inventor of the first mass-produced toothbrush.
 There was an Addis brush factory in Hertford from 1920 to the 1990s.

 Mayflower Place was commissioned by Countess Cowper and built in 1910.
 It was originally for the workers and their families from the Panshanger Estate.
 It is now owned by the East Herts Lodge of Freemasons.

 A by-pass was constructed in 1974.
 Since then the village has changed in character and now provides homes for those who commute daily to London rather than for farm workers.

 Hertingfordbury was formerly served by Hertingfordbury railway station on the Hertford to Hatfield line.
 This was built for the Hertford & Welwyn Junction Railway and appeared in passenger timetables by 1858.
 Passenger services ceased in 1951 and the line eventually fell victim to the Beeching Axe when goods traffic ceased in 1966.
 The station was the setting for scenes in the 1936 film When Knights Were Bold, and an ITV children's TV programme, Catweazle in 1970.
 It has now been converted into a residence.
 The disused railway line is now the Cole Green Way, popular with walkers, riders and cyclists.

 Hertingfordbury Cricket Club plays at the recreation ground as does Hertingfordbury Tennis Club, which was formed at a public meeting in 1961.
 There is an annual fete on the third Saturday in June to raise funds for the upkeep of the recreation ground.